 On 20 March 2020, the Government announced the introduction of a Coronavirus Job Retention Scheme (CJRS) in the wake of the Coronavirus Pandemic in the UK.
 The purpose of the scheme is to provide financial support to employers to allow them to retain employees through the pandemic crisis by placing employees on furlough.

 On 12 May 2020 the Chancellor of the Exchequer announced that changes were to be made to the CJRS.
-We are currently awaiting the publication of a further Treasury Direction to provide technical detail on the updated CJRS scheme, however the updated HMRC guidance, published on 29 May 2020 and 12 June 2020 has given us some detail on the features of the updated scheme.
+A further Treasury Direction was published on 26 June to provide technical detail on the updated CJRS scheme (the Third Treasury Direction).

 From 1 July 2020, changes to the scheme will mean:

-For the avoidance of doubt, employers can still fully furlough employees if required.
+For the avoidance of doubt, employers can still furlough employees after 1 July on a full-time basis if required (provided that they have previously been furloughed prior to 30 June for a minimum of at least three consecutive weeks).
 Flexible furlough simply assists employers to bring their workforce back on a gradual basis.

 In all cases, the cap applies to the employee’s monthly earnings and will therefore be proportionate to the hours not worked.
 Employers will have to specify the usual hours an employee would be expected to work in a week in order to make a claim through the CJRS.